-The PDC (Professional Darts Corporation) World Championships are the pinnacle of the game for this particular corporation.
+The PDC (Professional Darts Corporation) World Darts Championship is the pinnacle of the game for this particular organisation.
 It’s often thought of as being the highlight of a player’s career and for some, even qualifying is seen as a pretty impressive feat.
 The money that is involved now makes the richest event in darts and winning can change a players career in a matter of weeks.

 The competition is held annually at the Alexandra Place and has been here since the move from the Circus Tavern came about in 2008.
-The move was one that allowed the tournament to expand and accommodate the ever-increasing popularity in both darts as a sport and the World Championships as a tournament.
+The switch was to allow the tournament to expand and accommodate the ever-increasing popularity in both darts as a sport and the World Championship as a tournament.

 PDC World Championship Recent Winners

 |2021/22||Peter Wright (2)||Michael Smith (9)||7-5|

 |2017/18||Rob Cross (20)||Phil Taylor (6)||7-2|

 |2016/17||Michael van Gerwen (1)||Gary Anderson (2)||7-3|

 |2012/13||Phil Taylor (1)||Michael van Gerwen (7)||7-4|

 |2010/11||Adrian Lewis (5)||Gary Anderson (11)||7-5|